US Federal Funding

-- Updated NIH Guidebook, now expanded with excerpts by program staff from select institutes on their view towards foreign applications; and
+- Updated NIH Guidebook, now expanded with excerpts by program staff from select institutes on their view towards foreign applications.

-Applications through grants.gov must be submitted by Research Development & Services (RD&S).
+Applications through grants.gov must be submitted by Western Research.
 Applicants must comply with all US federal laws and regulations, including:

 U.S. Financial Conflict of Interest

 Investigators applying for, holding, or working on studies must comply with US Public Health Service Financial Conflict of Interest Regulations.
 PHS regulations apply to all PHS-funded research, including NIH, establishing investigator reporting and training requirements.

 - Western's US PHS FCOI Institutional Procedures (May 2021)